Co-Authored by Jaylen Adams, National League of Cities Digital Engagement, Marketing & Communications intern.

 Example

 Enhance support for students by offering targeted food assistance programs like meal vouchers, subsidies for campus dining plans, or partnerships with local restaurants to provide discounted meals.
 By proactively targeting the most at-risk students, this program helps prevent food insecurity before it begins.
-Swipe Out Hunger is a nonprofit leading the fight against college student hunger.
-It is also the original creator of the Hunger Free Campus Bill, which directed funding to public colleges tackling student hunger.
-Since its initial passage in California, over $112 million has been distributed through customizable state legislation.
+Swipe Out Hunger is a nonprofit leading the fight against college student hunger, and created the Hunger Free Campus legislation.
+States like California and Louisiana passed bills to help fund food assistance programs on college campuses and direct state funding to public colleges tackling student hunger.

 6. Act as a Community Convenor